-II.
-POLICIES FOR 2014/15 AND BEYOND
+POLICIES FOR 2015/16 AND BEYOND

-3. The Government remains fully committed to the reform strategy and the supporting policies outlined in the June 2014 MEFP.
-Unless modified below, that strategy and those policies remain valid in full.
-The quantitative targets that serve as performance criteria and indicative targets under the programme have been updated and extended through December 2015.
+2. The Government remains fully committed to the reform programme.
+The quantitative targets that serve as performance criteria and indicative targets under the programme have been updated and extended through June 2016.
 These updated targets are presented in Table 1.
-The structural conditionality under the programme, incorporating several modifications discussed below, is presented in Table 2.
+The structural conditionality under the programme, incorporating a modification discussed below, is presented in Table 2.